angular/angular/aio/content/guide/router-tutorial-toh.md

     <code-pane header="crisis-center-routing.module.ts" path="router/src/app/crisis-center/crisis-center-routing.module.ts"></code-pane>
 </code-tabs>

-You could try this now and confirm that the  `CrisisCenterModule` loads after you click the "Crisis Center" button.
+You could try this now and confirm that the  `CrisisCenterModule` loads after you click the **Crisis Center** button.

 To enable preloading of all lazy loaded modules, import the `PreloadAllModules` token from the Angular router package.